-Also take note that most flooring products that are marketed as LVP (Luxury Vinyl Plank) or Luxury Vinyl Tile (LVT) flooring feature rigid core construction.
+Also, take note that most flooring products that are marketed as LVP (Luxury Vinyl Plank) and Luxury Vinyl Tile (LVT) flooring feature rigid core construction.
 Rigid core flooring planks/tiles typically feature up to five layers that serve different functional and aesthetical purposes.
-Here’s a brief overview of each of these layers:

-This thin, waterproof layer protects the design layer beneath it from moisture damage.
+This is a thin-waterproof layer that protects the design layer beneath it from moisture damage.

-Whether it’s SPC or WPC, the core layer is usually 100% moisture-proof; and both are great at masking subfloor imperfections such as an uneven surface.
+Whether it’s SPC or WPC, the core layer is usually 100% moisture-proof.
+They are both great at masking subfloor imperfections such as uneven surfaces.
 The main difference between these two types of rigid cores- though- is that an SPC core has a harder underfoot feel compared to WPC.
 Most SPC rigid-core flooring planks/tiles usually feature underlayment to offset this issue.

 This bottom layer is typically found in most brands of rigid-core vinyl flooring planks- but not all.
-The cork underlayment provides a softer underfoot feel, sound dampening, and heat insulation benefits.
+Mostly, the underlayment is made of cork since its softer underfoot feel, sound dampening, and even heat insulation benefits.